ruthvik034/Scheduler-to-read-mails/README.md

 # Scheduler-to-read-mails
-An Email Schduler to real/download attachents from mails
+An Email Schduler to read/download attachments from mails

 Note:the program is made using mysql database,quartz scheduler,java mail Api' 1.Add your mysql schema  url in the application,properties file.